httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 |`@query-params`| Active | Request, Related-Response | {{content-request-query-params}} of this document|
 |`@status`| Active | Response | {{content-status-code}} of this document|
 |`@request-response`|Active | {{content-request-response}} of this document|
-{: title="Initial contents of the HTTP Signature Specialty Content Identifiers Registry." }
+{: title="Initial contents of the HTTP Signature Specialty Component Identifiers Registry." }

 # Security Considerations {#security}

 (( TODO: need to dive deeper on this section; not sure how much of what's referenced below is actually applicable, or if it covers everything we need to worry about. ))

-(( TODO: Should provide some recommendations on how to determine what content needs to be signed for a given use case. ))
+(( TODO: Should provide some recommendations on how to determine what components need to be signed for a given use case. ))

 There are a number of security considerations to take into account when implementing or utilizing this specification.
 A thorough security analysis of this protocol, including its strengths and weaknesses, can be found in {{WP-HTTP-Sig-Audit}}.